Maryland vs. Indiana NCAA Football Odds, Plays and Insights | October 30, 2021

 - This season, the Terrapins have two ATS wins in three games as a favorite of 5.5 points or more.

-- When Maryland piles up more than 362.6 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Maryland totals more than 362.6 yards, the team is 3-1 against the spread and 4-0 overall.

-- This year, the Terrapins have turned the ball over 13 times, five more than the Hoosiers' takeaways (8).

 - Find the latest spread and moneyline odds for Maryland at SISportsbook.